What Is Spotting In Animation? By Neil Blevins Created On: Feb 15th 2026 Updated On: Mar 28th 2026 Software: None

 concept art and make a list of every asset it will need to create to

 make the final environment.
-Or the materials team on a large film
+Or the materials team on a large project

 is an important part of the animation